rodrigoPM/idt-stackoverflow/results/README.md

 </p>

- ### 1.1.7. ¿What technologies are the most frequently asked questions about?
+ ### 1.1.7.
+What technologies are the most frequently asked questions about?

   ![Question 7](dashboardImages/Question_7.png)